 What is diarrhea?

-Diarrhea is a familiar complaint among schoolchildren and may result from unclean food, a change in climate, excessive exercise, or coming into close contact with new people.
+Diarrhea is a familiar complaint among schoolchildren and may result from unclean food, a change in climate, excessive exercise, or close contact with new people.
 It can be a mild or severe illness caused by bacterial, viral, parasitic, or other conditions.
 Medication side effects can also cause it.

 Causes of Diarrhea